coatyio/coaty-website/collections/_pages/nutshell.md

 ## Smart routing of IoT data

-Coaty provides what we call *Smart Routing* of IoT (sensor) data, where data is dynamically routed from sources to actors, i.e. consumers based on context.
+Coaty provides what we call *Smart Routing* of IoT (sensor) data, or also called IO Routing, where data is dynamically routed from sources to actors, i.e. consumers based on context.
 Backpressure strategies that enable data transfer rate controlled publishing of data are negotiated between sources and actors.

 Smart routing ensures that IoT data events published by sources are dispatched only to the currently relevant actors, depending on application-specific context